 - Illegal Searches: If police crossed the line when gathering evidence, that evidence could be thrown out.

-- No Criminal Negligence: A simple mistake or accident isn’t enough for certain charges.
+- Absence of Criminal Negligence: A simple mistake or accident isn’t enough for certain charges.
 The prosecution must prove a higher level of fault.

-- Challenges to Causation: Being involved isn’t the same as being responsible.
-If other factors played a role, that can create reasonable doubt.
+- Challenges to Causation: Just because you were involved doesn’t mean you caused the death.
+If other factors played a role, that can create reasonable doubt or lead to reduced charges.

 Facing a manslaughter charge in Lafayette County, MO can be daunting, but it doesn’t determine your future.